 In my junior year I took a semester off to intern at The Walt Disney Company, specifically Workforce Management in theme parks.
 I sat behind Space Mountain in Disneyland!
 Although I worked with numbers, I discovered that my design background was incredibly effective at work.
 Since my department consisted of those with people-skills rather than technical-skills, the biggest challenge was to talk without boring.

-I upped my presentation game by sneaking in graphic design, a hobby I found from self-studying the Adobe Creative Cloud suite.
-I spent a lot of time storyboarding, making custom icons, and iterating with my manager who was supportive of me trying something new.
-During my presentation, the people who were normally quiet, non-technical, or not even involved in my work were proactively chiming in and answering questions for me during Q&A. It was such a big hit that I kept getting asked to share again and again, both across the California/Florida offices and up the management chain.
+I upped my presentation game by sneaking in graphic design, a hobby I found from teaching myself how to use the Adobe Creative Cloud suite.
+I spent a lot of time storyboarding, customizing icons, and iterating with my manager who was supportive of my ambitious experiment.
+During my presentation, the people who were normally quiet, non-technical, or not even involved in my work were proactively chiming in and answering questions for me during Q&A. It was such a big hit that I kept getting asked to share again and again, both across the Disneyland (California) and DisneyWorld (Florida) offices and up the management chain.

-It was a no-brainer that design was a powerful skill to have in the data realm, and I wanted to unlock more potential.
+It was a no-brainer that design was a powerful skill to have in the data realm.
 From then on, I always thought about how I would visualize complex topics.
 I believe that art influences how people perceive the results of my work even when the show is the often at the last part of the project.

 I am grateful for my friends, coaches, and coworkers that give me constructive feedback and career/life advice.
 I have shoutouts for the 2 who helped me get started on something pivotal in my journey.

-Besides working full-time in analytics, I’m open to new projects, collaborations, outreach, and mentorship.
+Besides working full-time in analytics, I’m open to new projects, collaborations, and outreach.